Willdan Group (NASDAQ:WLDN) Releases FY 2022 Earnings Guidance

 Willdan Group (NASDAQ:WLDN – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.86-$1.86 for the period, compared to the consensus estimate of $1.79.
 The company issued revenue guidance of $241.83 million-$241.83 million, compared to the consensus revenue estimate of $239.54 million.

-A number of equities analysts have recently issued reports on the company.
-StockNews.com assumed coverage on Willdan Group in a research report on Thursday, March 31st.
-They set a hold rating for the company.
-TheStreet downgraded Willdan Group from a c rating to a d+ rating in a research report on Thursday, March 10th.
+Several research firms have recently weighed in on WLDN.
+StockNews.com began coverage on Willdan Group in a report on Thursday, March 31st.
+They set a hold rating on the stock.
+TheStreet lowered Willdan Group from a c rating to a d+ rating in a research report on Thursday, March 10th.

 Willdan Group, Inc, together with its subsidiaries, provides professional, technical and consulting services primarily in the United States.
 It operates in two segments, Energy, and Engineering and Consulting.
 The Energy segment offers comprehensive audit and surveys, program design, master planning, demand reduction, grid optimization, benchmarking analyses, design engineering, construction management, performance contracting, installation, alternative financing, and measurement and verification services, as well as software and data analytics.